mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 - Delay time between upload attempts
 - Number of attempts to make for each file before failing and moving to another file

-The client should provide status updates to applications; specifically, it should provided detailed error information if an error is encountered.
+The client should provide status updates to applications; specifically, it should provide detailed error information if an error is encountered.

 ##### 3.2.2.2 OTA Release Downloads